sparkfun/WiFly-Shield/src/WiFly/README.txt

 = Usage =

-This is how you connect to a wireless network and use DHCP to obtain an IP address and DNS configuration:
+This is how you connect to a WPA wireless network with a passphrase and use DHCP to obtain an IP address and DNS configuration:

 ----
 #include "WiFly.h"